A Tuber of a Gourd

 https://www.facebook.com/DjJohnJon/posts/10224637571384649.

-I refuse to let him lie about my business and tell local drag queens not to deal with me without telling my side of the story, too, so I want to finally post my side of these happenings so people can make their own decisions.
+He can lie about me and my business and tell local drag queens not to deal with me, but I will still be telling my side of the story, too, so I want to finally post my side of these happenings so people may see the truth.

 The following is from my perspective to share how I understood what was happening and my own summary of my experience dealing with this.